rant-lang/reference/src/language-features/collections.md

 }>
 ```

-## Retrieving values from lists and maps
+## Retrieving values from collections

-Variable accessors can also access individual elements in lists and maps by using the `/` operator:
+Variable accessors can also access individual elements in lists and maps by using the access operator `/`.

 ```rant
 <$person = @:{